 INFO

-Sarah Field ’s work as a trumpeter and saxophonist is diverse and wholly unique.
-Performances have taken her from the Mercury award winning band ‘Elbow’ to Hummel’s Trumpet Concerto at the Southbank, London to the UK premiere of Stockhausen’s “Abduction” for saxophone and electronics.
+Sarah Field ’s work as a trumpeter and saxophonist is diverse and unique.
+Performances have taken her from recording on No.1 album “Audio Vertigo” with band ‘Elbow’ to Hummel’s Trumpet Concerto at the Southbank, London to the UK premiere of Stockhausen’s “Abduction” for saxophone and electronics.

 "Pure Sax Appeal"